true

-Partnership with the Local Church
+Partnership With the Local Church

 When Your Sending Church Can No Longer Send

-By Megan
+By

 In this article, part of a series discussing barriers to serving in mission, a former field missionary explores a crucial requirement for serving overseas: a sending church.